 We all do things we don’t necessarily like to do, and if you are not a big water fan it’s time to start getting into a new habit.
 Before you know it, you will be drinking it without even thinking about it, like when you brush your teeth.
 Even if you enjoy water are you getting enough?
 Or maybe too much?

 Just as we are all different shapes and sizes our water needs differ from individual to individual.
 It depends on age, lifestyle, activity levels, climate.
 It is possible to drink too much water so be sure to adjust according to your needs.

 An Easy Calculation

-Divide your body weight by two.
+Divide your Healthy Body weight by two.
 Divide that number by eight.
-That is the number of glasses (cups) your body needs per day.
+That is the number of glasses (cups) your Healthy Body needs per day.

 180 LBS divided by 2 = 90

 90 divided by 8 (8 ounces in 1 cup) = 11.25 oz

 Therefore, if you weigh 180 lbs you need 11 cups of water per day.